Augustus III of Poland: War of the Austrian Succession

 Saxony joined Austria in the Second Silesian War, which erupted after Prussia proclaimed its support of Charles VII as Holy Roman Emperor and invaded Bohemia on 15 August 1744.
 The true cause behind the invasion was Frederick's personal expansionist ideas and goals.
 On 8 January 1745, the Treaty of Warsaw united Great Britain, the Habsburg monarchy, the Dutch Republic and Saxony into what became known as the "Quadruple Alliance", which was aimed at securing the Austrian throne for Maria Theresa.
-Soon-after Charles VII died of gout in Munich, which weakened the Prussians.
+Soon after, Charles VII died of gout in Munich, which weakened the Prussians.
 However, Prussia still maintained military superiority; the successful battles of Hennersdorf and Kesselsdorf opened the way to Dresden, which Frederick occupied on 18 December.
 The Treaty of Dresden was eventually completed on Christmas Day (25 December) and Saxony was obliged to pay one million rixdollars in reparations to the Prussian state.
 The treaty ended the Second Silesian War with a status quo ante bellum.

-Maria Theresa was finally recognized in her inheritance with the Treaty of Aix-la-Chapelle in 1748, which proved a Pyrrhic victory for Augustus III; the conflict nearly bankrupted Saxony.
+Maria Theresa was finally recognised in her inheritance with the Treaty of Aix-la-Chapelle in 1748, which proved a Pyrrhic victory for Augustus III; the conflict nearly bankrupted Saxony.
 Meanwhile, the affairs in Poland remained highly neglected.

 Seven Years' War

-A Meissen porcelain platter from Augustus III’s dinner set for the Warsaw Royal Castle.
-The service was delivered to Warsaw in August 1756, where it was used by the king during Seven Years' War and is currently held at the National Museum in Warsaw.
+A Meissen porcelain platter from Augustus III's dinner set for the Warsaw Royal Castle.
+The service was delivered to Warsaw in August 1756, where it was used by the king during the Seven Years' War and is currently held at the National Museum in Warsaw.

 The Electorate of Saxony was involved in the Seven Years' War from 1756 to 1763.
 The Saxons were allied with Austria and Russia against Frederick the Great of Prussia, who saw Saxony as another potential field for expansion.
-Saxony was then merely a buffer zone between Prussia and Austrian Bohemia as well as Silesia, which Frederick attempted to annex in their entirety.
-Moreover, Saxony and Poland were separated by a strip of land in Silesia and Lusatia which made the movement of troops even more difficult.
+Saxony was then merely a buffer zone between Prussia and the Austrian Bohemia as well as Silesia, which Frederick attempted to annex in their entirety.
+Moreover, Saxony and Poland were separated by a strip of land in Silesia and Lusatia, which made the movement of troops even more difficult.
 Frederick's plans also entailed annexing the Electorate of Hanover, but joining France would trigger an Austro-Russian attack and occupation.
 On 29 August 1756, the Prussian Army preemptively invaded Saxony, beginning the Third Silesian War, a theatre of the Seven Years' War.
-Saxony was bled dry and exploited at the maximum extent to support Prussia's war effort.
-The Treaty of Hubertusburg signed on 15 February 1763 ended the conflict with Frederick's victory and Saxony renounced its claim to Silesia.
+Saxony was bled dry and exploited to the maximum extent to support Prussia's war effort.
+The Treaty of Hubertusburg, signed on 15 February 1763, ended the conflict with Frederick's victory and Saxony renounced its claim to Silesia.